AnnieW2014/GA_Capstone/README.md

 #### Stage 1: Predict listing price

-The XGBoost model with grid search using the top 50 features was selected as the final model and was used to create the predicted price, which was used in the Stage 2 model.
+The XGBoost model with grid search using the top 50 features was selected as the final model and was used to create the predicted price used in the Stage 2 model.

 | **Model**                                     | **R2 train** | **R2 test** | **MSE train** | **MSE test** |
 |-----------------------------------------------|--------------|-------------|---------------|--------------|